snowplow-archive/snowplow.github.com/_posts/2015-12-02-data-modeling-in-spark-exploring-spark-sql.md

 ## Running SQL queries on Spark DataFrames

 Now that our events are in a DataFrame, we can run start to model the data.
-In the next blogpost, we will explore the actual DataFrame API, but for now we will limit ourselves to running simple SQL queries against the data.
+We will limit ourselves to simple SQL queries for now.
+In the next blogpost, we will start using the actual DataFrame API, which will enable us to build advanced data models.

-To run SQL queries, we first need to register a table:
+To run SQL queries against the data, we first need to register a table:

 {% highlight scala %}
 df.registerTempTable("events")
 {% endhighlight %}

-This table can now be used in subsequent SQL statements.
+We can now reference this table in SQL subsequent statements.
 For example:

 {% highlight bash %}
-scala> sqlContext.sql("SELECT domain_userid, COUNT(*) AS count FROM events GROUP BY domain_userid").show +----------------+-----+
+scala> sqlContext.sql("SELECT domain_userid, COUNT(*) AS count FROM events GROUP BY domain_userid").show(5) +----------------+-----+
 |   domain_userid|count|
 +----------------+-----+